blambeau/pipas-persister/README.md

-    GET /scheduling/solution  get the current solution to the scheduling problem PUT /scheduling/solution  update the current scheduling solution GET /patients/            get the list of registered patients
+    GET /scheduling/solution  get the current solution to the scheduling problem PUT /scheduling/solution  update the current scheduling solution GET /patients/            get the list of registered patients GET /appointments/{uuid}  get information about a specific appointment PUT /appointments/{uuid}  update information about an appointment

 ## Project structure